foxlet/macOS-Simple-KVM/README.md

     -drive id=SystemDisk,if=none,file=MyDisk.qcow2 \
     -device ide-hd,bus=sata.4,drive=SystemDisk \
 ```
-> Note: If you're running on a headless system (such as on Cloud providers), you will need `-nographic` and set up `-vnc` to use it.
+> Note: If you're running on a headless system (such as on Cloud providers), you will need `-nographic` and `-vnc :0 -k en-us` for VNC support.

 Then run `basic.sh` to start the machine and install macOS.
 Remember to partition in Disk Utility first!